 5 Tips For Virtual Property Tours

 Leasing activity has plummeted in the past two months in major cities around the country, almost entirely as a result of the coronavirus crisis.
 Potential tenants are uninterested in putting themselves at risk to take a look at a property they may or may not want to rent.
 Those that can are staying in their current housing situation, and those that cannot are minimizing the number of showings to find a new house or apartment.
 Savvy landlords can increase interest in their properties by making life easier (and safer) for themselves and their potential tenants with virtual tours.
-Below are a five tips to help you create better virtual tours during coronavirus so you can make your property stand out even if your tenants can’t stand in it.
+Below are five tips to help you create a better virtual tour during coronavirus so you can make your property stand out even if your tenants can’t stand in it.

 1. Make A List of Common Renter Questions and Interests